 Japan of course doesn’t have a monopoly on mixing martial arts.
 We can safely assume that this was happening across the ancient world.
 And as the world became smaller and more interconnected, the more different martial arts influenced one another.

 Every Art is Some Kind of MMA

-The concept of MMA has a long history connecting to the battlefields of the ancient world.
+The concept of mixing martial arts has a long history connecting to the battlefields of the ancient world.
 And while the UFC has given new exposure to the concept, and Bruce Lee inspired a new generation to embrace this idea, it’s not really something new in the world of Martial Arts.